quolab/splunk-add-on/.splunkbase/details.md

 | `max_execution_time` | Integer | The longest duration in seconds that any individual query may last. |

+### Modular input: QuoLab Timeline

+The `quolab_timeline` input captures activity from a timeline and sends those events to a Splunk index for later retrieval and analysis.
+Before setting up this input, at least one *QuoLab Server* must be defined, as noted in the prior section.

+Steps:

+  1. In the Splunk UI, navigate the main menu.
+Pick *Settings* -> *Data input*.
+  1. Under the *Local input* section, locate *QuoLab Timeline* and click *+ Add new*.
+  1. Select a name for the input, specify the quolab server name, and provide the ID of the timeline to monitor.
+(See the notes below on how to determining the ID of an existing timeline from the QuoLab web interface.)
+  1. Choose to enable backfill, unless only new events are desireable.
+  1. Pick one or more *facets* that should be used to augment events loaded from the QuoLab database.
+  1. Use the *Timeline Status* dashboard to review ingestion activity.

+#### Finding the Timeline's ID

+The "Timeline" parameter of the *QuoLab Timeline* input requires the ID of the timeline, and not a human friendly label.
+A timeline's internal identifier can be located via the user interface:

+  1. Navigate to the desired timeline in the User Interface.
+  1. From the context menu, select *Copy* -> *Fact to Clipboard*.
+  1. Open a new tab and select *Artifact Details* from the the *Tool picker* window.
+  1. From the clipboard tray, drag the timeline object to the *Artifact Details* tool.
+  1. Under the *Details* tab, a object tree will display the underling information.
+  1. Copy the "Id" value for use in the *Timeline* input parameter.

+Alternately, technical users can also get this identifier via the API directly.
+Navigate to `/v1/timeline` from your browser and get a JSON listing of timelines that your user account has access to.
+Look for the hex value associated with the `id` attribute, and use that as the *Timeline* parameter.

 ### Search command: quolabquery

 The `quolabquery` command supports simple and advanced queries against a QuoLab catalog.